ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Digital Theatre System Lossless

 Description: DTS Lossless audio that does not have a core substream.
+It corresponds to the Lossless extension (XLL) of the DTS codec defined in section 8 of [@!ETSI-TS102-114].
 The `CodecPrivate` is void.
 Corresponding ACM wFormatTag : 0x2001

 Initialization: none